tholian-network/stealth/covert/README.md

 # Covert Suite

-The Covert Suite is a test framework and test suite that allows to test and verify that the peer-to-peer network services implemented on either side are working as expected.
+The Covert Suite is a test framework and test runner that allows to test and verify implementations of peer-to-peer network services, and the simulation of network behaviours (2G, 3G, 4G).

-The idea is that it can be used to understand the different states that all its data can have, and that it can be used as a reference point for future Peer Client implementations.
+The idea of its concept is that it can help Developers understand their code, and that Reviews can be executed multiple times in a stateless manner; even in parallel while fixing bugs in an implementation.

+All Reviews have been implemented and maintained in a manner so that they can be used as a reference point for future third-party clients.

-By default, it uses the node.js [Client.mjs](../stealth/source/Client.mjs), so no external libraries and no external programs are necessary.
+By default, it uses the [stealth/Client](../stealth/source/Client.mjs) which is written for node.js, so no external libraries and no external programs are necessary.

 ## Requirements